orendain/DemeoMods/HouseRules_Essentials/README.md

   ```

 #### __PieceImmunityListAdjusted__: Allows the list of immunities for any ♟️BoardPiece to be overridden
-  - Allows customization of many the list of immunities for each game Piece. 🤢Diseased, 😵Stunned, 🤕Weakened, 🥶Frozen, 🧶Tangled, 💤Petrified , etc
+  - Allows customization of many the list of immunities for each game Piece. 🤢Diseased, 😵Stunned, 🤕Weaken1Turn, 🥶Frozen, 🧶Tangled, 💤Petrified , etc
   - To configure:
     - Specify the [BoardPieceId](../docs/SettingsReference.md#boardpieceids) of the piece to modify.
     - Specify the list of [EffectStates](../docs/SettingsReference.md#effectstatetypes) that the piece should be immune to.